 With all the different types and styles of bathroom flooring out there it can be difficult to choose the right one not only for you but for the structure of your bathroom (floorboards or concrete, wet room style or traditional) where do you even start?!

 Also, knowing the limitations of certain materials is a must.
 For instance, most laminate floors cannot be used in a wet area as they will warp and deform, in which case you would use a polyurethane laminate like Karndean or Amtico, which has been specifically designed for wet areas and come in a wide variety of styles and colours including walnut and oak.

 Tiling the floor comes with its own choices, ceramic, porcelain or vinyl – for those who don’t know the difference between these, ceramic is like your coffee mug, a lighter material, usually the pinkish clay type which has a glaze of paint put on it – it is cheaper than porcelain but not as strong.

-Porcelain is stronger and is the same colour material throughout the tile as the surface, think of them like a cake, ceramic is like a wedding cake with marzipan icing over the top, where porcelain is like red velvet, the same colour all the way through).
+Porcelain is stronger and is the same colour material throughout the tile as the surface, think of them as a cake, ceramic is like a wedding cake with marzipan icing over the top, where porcelain is like red velvet, the same colour all the way through).